samuelstjean/nlsam/example/README.md

 Using a larger number could mean more blurring if we mix q-space points which are too far part.

-For a multishell acquisition, only the direction (as opposed to the norm) of the b-vector is taken into account, so you can freely mix dwi from different shells to favor picking radial decay in the denoising.
+For a multishell acquisition, only the direction (as opposed to the norm) of the bvector is taken into account, so you can freely mix dwi from different shells to favor picking radial decay in the denoising.

 There is also a new option called **--split_shell** to process each shell by itself separately and **--split_b0s** to process the b0s separately in each block.